ros-perception/vision_msgs/README.md

 that it can be unambiguously and efficiently identified in the results messages.
 Object metadata such as name, mesh, etc. can then be looked up from a database.

-The only other requirement is that the metadata database can be stored in a ROS parameter.
-We expect a classifier to load the database to the parameter server in a manner similar to how URDFs are loaded and stored there (see [6]), most likely defined in an XML format.
+The only other requirement is that the metadata database information can be stored in a ROS parameter.
+We expect a classifier to load the database (or detailed database connection information) to the parameter server in a manner similar to how URDFs are loaded and stored there (see [6]), most likely defined in an XML format.
 This expectation may be further refined in the future using a ROS Enhancement Proposal, or REP [7].